matter-in-motion/mm/docs/getting-started.md

 };

 module.exports = App;

 ```

+4. The last one.
+Just create default directories for logs. `mkdir -p var/{app,log}`.

 That's it!
 We a read to have our first call.
 Run application `bin/mm worker` and go to [http://localhost:3000](http://localhost:3000) and try it yourself.